 • key-informant interviews with stakeholders at all levels;

 • a survey with ACT national youth coordinators

 • an eRoundtable with ACT national youth coordinators to validate findings

-The Swiss TPH team will be supported by national youth consultants in each country for the desk and country case studies.
-The team will be further supported by two youth consultants based in Switzerland.
+The Swiss TPH team was supported by national youth consultants in each country for the desk and country case studies.
+The team was further supported by two youth consultants based in Switzerland.

-The project targets youth-led organisations in 12 LMIC the evaluation conducted by Swiss TPH will provide guidance for the country youth-led organisation alliances for their future work in accountability.
-It will also help UNAIDS, the International Planned Parenthood Federation that is the implementing the coordination activities for ACT!2030 and the Swiss Agency for Development and Cooperation to learn from and potentially further development and fund such initiatives.
+The project targeted youth-led organisations in 12 LMIC (Algeria, Bulgaria, India, Jamaica, Kenya, Mexico, Nigeria, Philippines, South Africa, Uganda, Zambia and Zimbabwe).
+The evaluation conducted by Swiss TPH should provide guidance for the country youth-led organisation alliances for their future work in accountability.
+It also aims to help UNAIDS, the International Planned Parenthood Federation that is the implementing the coordination activities for ACT!2030 and the Swiss Agency for Development and Cooperation to learn from and potentially further development and fund such initiatives.